Quick Opinion: Wear a Watch

 YOU CAN’T TAKE VITAL SIGNS WITHOUT A WATCH

 Those of us who’ve trained for medical scenarios have learned that a watch is just simply necessary.
-Not convenient, not “nice to have,” but purely necessary.
-Credentialed folk will tell you that vital signs (the common 3 being heart rate, breathing rate, and blood pressure) are absolutely vital data points.
+Not convenient, not “nice to have,” but necessary.
+Credentialed folk will tell you that vital signs (the common 3 being heart rate, breathing rate, and blood pressure) are absolutely crucial data points.
 Hence the name “vitals.”
 In EMT training, if you don’t take vitals, you fail.
 Full stop.

 When working with someone who is having an emergency, such as a heart attack or having suffered a nasty fall, you won’t want to go about adding loose devices to keep track of.
 I’ve instructed Combat Lifesaver for thousands, and Combat Medic and EMT-B re-certification training for dozens.
 I’ve seen countless individuals try and whip their phones out to take vital signs.
 It’s how I’ve seen the most screens cracked by far.
 It’s also how I’ve seen multiple phones fall into drainage covers or get their case ruined from being stepped on.